mary-wu/smdp/README.md

 # Semi-Markov Offline RL
 This codebase stores the code for a series of experiments to: 1) compare MDP- vs SMDP-based algorithms in a customized Minigrid 8x8 environment; and, 2) compare three SMDP-based algorithms in an offline learning environment.

+## Paper
+This repository contains the code for creating Semi-Markov RL algorithms, which are explained and presented in the paper "Semi-Markov Offline RL" published in  Proceedings of Machine Learning Research (PMLR) for The Conference on Health, Inference, and Learning (CHIL) 2022.
+If you use this code in your research please cite the following publication:

+    @InProceedings{pmlr-v174-fatemi22a,
+        title = {Semi-Markov Offline Reinforcement Learning for Healthcare}, author = {Fatemi, Mehdi and Wu, Mary and Petch, Jeremy and Nelson, Walter and Connolly, Stuart J and Benz, Alexander and Carnicelli, Anthony and Ghassemi, Marzyeh}, booktitle = {Proceedings of the Conference on Health, Inference, and Learning}, pages = {119--137},
+        year = {2022},
+        editor = {Flores, Gerardo and Chen, George H and Pollard, Tom and Ho, Joyce C and Naumann, Tristan}, volume = {174},
+        series = {Proceedings of Machine Learning Research}, month = {07--08 Apr},
+        publisher = {PMLR}
+    }

+This paper can also be found on arXiv at 2203.09365.

+## Setup
 This codebase uses wandb.
 To set up wandb, please see https://docs.wandb.ai/quickstart for details.
 To use wandb for the experiments, update the "wandb_key" parameter in the config_minigrid.yaml file.

 ## Online Experiments